 World History I Teacher’s Guide, the Companion to World History I

-- Written directly to you, this Teacher’s Guide has the answers you need so you don’t have to read every book your student reads.
+- Written directly to you, this Guide has the answers so you don’t have to read every book your student reads.

-- Looking for a particular rubric or assignment?
-No problem!
-The detailed Table of Contents shows you exactly where it’s located.
+- The detailed Table of Contents shows you exactly where everything located.

-- Sample Reading and Assignment Charts for each unit gives you a helpful start on planning.
+- Sample Reading and Assignment Charts for each unit give you a helpful example for planning.

-- Occasional web links have additional info to give you additional background on a topic or assignment.
+- Occasional web links provide additional background on a topic or assignment.

-- Major assignments have specially designed rubricsto help you clearly communicate what you expect your student to do and let him know exactly how he will be evaluated.
+- More important assignments have specially designed rubrics to help you clearly communicate what you expect your student to do.
+Additionally, they’ll also let him know exactly how he will be evaluated.

-- Special rubrics teach you how to evaluate unique assignments, rather than just essay assignments, such as:
+- Special rubrics teach you how to evaluate unique assignments such as: